 The extremely informative and interesting commentary provided a fascinating soundtrack.

 Our guide kept telling us how lucky we were to have arrived after such heavy rain, to see the Sound on a glorious morning like this; dozens of waterfalls still cascading.
 As dolphins obligingly cavorted about our boat, it made me realise why people flock here from all over the world, in their thousands, for few hours.
 He didn’t need to tell me.
 I know just how fortunate we New Zealanders are.

-Reported by Mark Meredith for our AA Directions Autumn 2017 issue
+Reported by Mark Meredith for our AA Directions Winter 2017 issue

 For accomodation options and tips on what to see and do in Fiordland/Southland see